Cinema of Libya: Cinema under Gaddafi

 Gaddafi came to power in 1969.
 He regarded foreign films with suspicion, regarding them as American cultural imperialism.
 Previously the only feature films shot in Libya had been by foreign filmmakers – films like Albert Herman's 1942 A Yank in Libya or Guy Green's 1958 Sea of Sand.
 The first Libyan feature film, Abdella Zarok's black-and-white When Fate Hardens / Destiny is Hard appeared in 1972.
 In 1973 the General Council for Cinema was founded, to take control of filmmaking and cinema building in Libya.
 Foreign films were dubbed into Arabic, and needed to comply with the government's cultural policy, a mix of religious law and nationalism.
 Most home-made films were documentaries, and social realism was promoted as an ideal for fiction films.
 The General Council for Cinema continued to operate until 2010.
 It made documentaries, around 20-25 short films, and helped support the few feature films that were made in the 1970s and 1980s.

 Gaddafi exercised direct personal control over film production.
 For example, he censored the release of a film by Kasem Hwel, Searching for Layla al-‘Amiriya.
 Gaddafi established a production company to make Egyptian films.
 In the mid-1970s the government took increasingly direct control of all cinemas, blocking the importation of films, and cinemas began to close.

-Alongside Kuwait and Morocco, Gadaffi's government-sponsored Mustafa Akkad's controversial 1976 filmic account of the birth of Islam, The Message.
+Alongside Kuwait and Morocco, Gaddafi's government-sponsored Mustafa Akkad's controversial 1976 filmic account of the birth of Islam, The Message.
 However, many Arab countries would not screen the film, and it triggered a Nation of Islam siege of three office buildings in Washington, D.C.
-Akkad's Lion of the Desert (1981), funded by Gadaffi's government, was a historical action movie portraying the Bedouin leader Omar Mukhtar resistance against the Italian colonization of Libya.
+Akkad's Lion of the Desert (1981), funded by Gaddafi's government, was a historical action movie portraying the Bedouin leader Omar Mukhtar resistance against the Italian colonization of Libya.
 The film was censored in Italy until 2009.

 In 2009 it was announced that Gaddafi's son al-Saadi Gaddafi was financing private-equity production company involved in financing Hollywood films like The Experiment (2010) and Isolation (2011).
 In 2009–2010 foreign companies agreed to refurbish and re-open Libyan cinemas and theatres.
 However, the 2011 revolution resulted in this work coming to a halt, and much of the equipment was stolen.